remake/remake-docs/site-src/remake-attributes.md

 - `@for`
 - `@placeholder`

-Every normal HTML property command tell Remake to simply look in the named property inside the current element for the value of the key (e.g. `elem.innerText`).
+Every normal HTML property command tell Remake to simply look in the named property inside the current element for the value of the key (e.g. `elem.src`).

 #### Special commands